microsoft/psi/topics/InDepth.WritingComponents.md

 1. [**A Simple \psi Component**](/psi/topics/InDepth.WritingComponents#SimpleComponent): explains how to create and use a new component, and discusses a number of important aspects about the \psi programming model in relationship to writing components.
 2. [**Stream Operators**](/psi/topics/InDepth.WritingComponents#StreamOperators): discusses design patterns around stream operators, which are a special case of components that have a single input and a single output.
+3. [**Subpipelines**] (psi/topics/InDepth.WritingComponents#SubPipelines): describes subpipeline components and their behavior.
-3. [**Meta-Components**](/psi/topics/InDepth.WritingComponents#MetaComponents): explains how to wrap a graph of sub-components into a higher-level meta-component.
+4. [**Composite-Components**](/psi/topics/InDepth.WritingComponents#CompositeComponents): explains how to wrap a graph of sub-components into a higher-level composite-component.
-4. [**Hooking Pipeline Start/Stop**](/psi/topics/InDepth.WritingComponents#PipelineStartStop): describes how to hook into pipeline life cycle events.
+5. [**Registering for Notification of Pipeline Start/Stop**](/psi/topics/InDepth.WritingComponents#PipelineStartStop): describes how to hook into pipeline life cycle events.
-5. [**Source Components**](/psi/topics/InDepth.WritingComponents#SourceComponents): presents design patterns for writing source components, like sensors and other data generators.
+6. [**Source Components**](/psi/topics/InDepth.WritingComponents#SourceComponents): presents design patterns for writing source components, like sensors and other data generators.
-6. [**Guidelines for Writing Components**](/psi/topics/InDepth.WritingComponents#Guidelines): summarizes a set of recommended guidelines for writing component.
+7. [**Guidelines for Writing Components**](/psi/topics/InDepth.WritingComponents#Guidelines): summarizes a set of recommended guidelines for writing component.

 This document assumes an understanding of the concept of originating time for \psi messages.
 To get familiar with this construct, please read first the [Brief Introduction](/psi/tutorials/) and the [Synchronization](/psi/topics/InDepth.Synchronization) in-depth topic.